ddanairaza/docs-gitbook/bridges/creating-cross-chain-transactions.md

-# Creating Cross-chain transactions
+# Creating cross-chain Transactions

-The article below will cover how to utilize Bridges to create cross-chain transactions from [**Ethereum to Beam**](creating-cross-chain-transactions.md#send-usdeth-from-ethereum-to-beam) and [**Beam to Ethereum**](creating-cross-chain-transactions.md#send-usdbeth-from-beam-to-ethereum).
+The article below will cover how to utilize Beam Bridge to create cross-chain transactions from [**Ethereum to Beam**](creating-cross-chain-transactions.md#send-usdeth-from-ethereum-to-beam) and [**Beam to Ethereum**](creating-cross-chain-transactions.md#send-usdbeth-from-beam-to-ethereum).
 The steps below provide a foundation for completing cross-chain transactions with all supported tokens, which include:

 * $ETH
 * $USDT